 And how unfair.

-And I knew it wouldn’t be good if Stuart resisted.
-If I encouraged him to be bold, to resist, something awful would happen to him.
-And I’d already promised him that I wouldn’t let them torture him.
+I didn't know what awaited us outside the truck, but I knew it wouldn’t be good if Stuart resisted.
+If I encouraged him to be bold, to resist, something awful would happen to him, and I’d already promised him that I wouldn’t let them torture him.

 So, with Stuart’s unsure gaze locked onto me, I gave the most minute of nods.